© 2026 WGLT

 Ward 3 council member Sheila Montney said she once drove by a 1,500-acre center that stretched for 2.8 miles.

-“That type of hyperscale data center I don’t think is anything we should ever entertain in this community,” she said, drawing applause.
+“That type of hyperscale data center, I don’t think is anything we should ever entertain in this community,” she said, drawing applause.

 Ruth Burke of Old Town Township said the idea of a data center in southeast Bloomington makes her reconsider investing in her farm about a mile away.

-Several of the public commenters thanked the council for letting them speak, and for the “proactive discussion” around the issue.
+Several of the public commenters thanked the Bloomington council for letting them speak, and for the “proactive discussion” around the issue.
 Others suggested going against the will of the people could have consequences.

 “The people do not want a data center, and it may very well may be the No. 1 issue that they keep in mind when they go to the ballot box,” Burke said.